 I am doing my best to therapeutically write about this part of my past.

-She continued with, ‘When Mark was manic (bipolar 1) he dry-humped me on the bed while I screamed for him to stop.’
-Flo would have been 16 and my brother Mark would have been 21 at the time.
+She continued with, ‘When Mark was manic (bipolar) he dry-humped me on the bed while I screamed for him to stop.’
+Kelly would have been 16 and my brother Mark would have been 21 at the time.
+Unfortunately, I think I was pounding on his back to stop.
+I had no idea how to react to this behaviour.
+It was outrageous.

 Last night, over our supper, I was again drawn back into the memories of the past.
 I told my husband of twenty-five years, Dean, about times when I would witness my dad being truly mean and abusive to my siblings.
 Telling them these hurtful messages: